2 registered (2 invisible),

 “Holy shit!”
 Adam says with a laugh.

 After I shower and shave I run errands, feeling more indigenous as I accomplish mundane shopping.
 In the Gap off Madison I stand in line for thirty minutes to get to the cashier, then detour to Times Square to decide what to do tonight.
-An attractive bald guy walks past me in the deafening crowds of the square, then turns to look back at a billboard above my head.
-So they do exist.

 I decide on the Addams Family, a musical starring Nathan Lane and Bebe Neuworth.
 I walk back to the hostel and change, carefully choosing what to take in the cargo pockets of my pants and how.
 I roll two joints, place them in a zip lock bag, then smoke one in an alcove outside the hostel; I smoke another while in the latrine of the theater where the Addams Family is being performed.